By Christopher Laird Simmons

 For book releases, it’s often wise to post a “book summary” at the end of the release comprising the name of the publisher, the author, the book title, the ISBNs and related format (such as hardcover, 250pp), and publication date.
 This is also similar to what Amazon.com puts at bottom of the book page on their site.

 It’s also important to not be too obsessive about your press release, as a single release will neither make nor break your effort.
-In addition to press releases, you should be exploring other promotion methods such as advertising, direct mail, and word of mouth, among other strategies.
+In addition to press releases, you should be exploring other promotion methods such as advertising, direct mail, and word of mouth, and social media, among other strategies.

 By following the guidelines in this article, you should be able to compose and submit a proper release, which fits the criteria of what editors are looking for.
 This will ensure your best chance of getting the invaluable free publicity, which only the print and electronic media outlets can provide.